NextZtepS/SharedRecipe_app/README.md

 ## Technology

 SharedRecipe is the web application built on the Svelte and Firebase infrastructure.
-Most of the codebase is implemented in Svelte and Typescripts.
+The codebase is implemented in Svelte and Typescripts.
+Back-end infrastructure is supported by Firebase services, including: Authentication, Firestore Database, Storage, Hosting, and Functions.
 Styling in this app is implemented using Tailwind CSS with DaisyUI plugin.